Performance Evaluation of a Position-Sensitive SiPM-based Gamma Camera for Intraoperative Imaging: Declarations

 This study was conducted as part of the POSiCS project.
-The POSiCS project is being carried out jointly by a consortium between \href{https://www.unige.ch/dpnc/en/groups/domenico-della-volpe/home/}{ University of Geneva (UNIGe)}, \href{http://www.pinlab.ch/}{PIN lab} at Hôpitaux Universitaires de Genève (HUG), and \href{https://sd.fbk.eu/en/crs/}{Fondazione Bruno Kessler (FBK)} in Italy.
-POSiCS was funded for the second phase of the ATTRACT European initiative in June 2022, following the Horizon 2020 call.
+POSiCS-2 was funded for the second phase of the ATTRACT European initiative in June 2022, following the Horizon 2020 call.
 The Consortium Partners receive funding from the European Union for ATTRACT under Grant Agreement no. 101004462 and the Horizon 2020 Framework Programme for Research and Innovation (2014–2020).
+The POSiCS project is being carried out jointly by a consortium between \href{https://www.unige.ch/dpnc/en/groups/domenico-della-volpe/home/}{University of Geneva (UNIGe)} (Department of Nuclear and Corpuscolar Physics, \href{http://www.pinlab.ch/}{PIN lab} at Hôpitaux Universitaires de Genève (HUG), and \href{https://sd.fbk.eu/en/crs/}{Fondazione Bruno Kessler (FBK)} in Italy.
 The position-sensitive LG-SiPM is based on the patented technology (EP3063559) developed by FBK.